trogy/trogy-twitch-bot-api/README.md

 # trogy-api
-An API that shows various things for bots such as Nightbot Available at: https://api.trogy.ml
+An API that echos back various things for bots such as Nightbot or Phantombot Available at: https://api.trogy.ml